Outcomes

 Financial Aid and Scholarships

 The Office of Financial Aid and Scholarships at NDSU makes available grants, loans, scholarships and work-study employment.
-Scholarships also are available through the College of Human Sciences and Education.
+Scholarships also are available through the College of Health and Human Sciences.
 For more information visit Scholarships on the One Stop website.

 The Facilities